kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 results are now decoupled from a pipeline.

 Python based visualizations provide two categories of visualizations.
 The first being **predefined visualizations**.
-These visualizations are curated by the Kubeflow Pipelines Team and serve as a way for users to easily and quickly generate powerful visualizations.
-However, these are not limited to just the Pipelines Team and this will be discussed further below in [Why Predefined Visualizations are Important](/docs/pipelines/sdk/ python-based-visualizations/#why-predefined-visualizations-are-important).
+These visualizations are provided by default in Kubeflow Pipelines and serve as a way for you and your customers to easily and quickly generate powerful visualizations.
 The second category is **arbitrary visualizations**.
-Arbitrary visualizations allow for user provided python visualization code to be used to generate visualizations.
+Arbitrary visualizations allow for you and your customers provided python visualization code to be used to generate visualizations.
 These visualizations allow for rapid development, experimentation, and customizability when visualizing results.